KediDili/VanillaPlusProfessions/features.md

 ### Fishing-Mining (Lv20)
 <img width="78" height="78" alt="Icon43" src="https://github.com/user-attachments/assets/397c1c9c-b165-4f43-98f7-fad0e6635de4" />
 <br/>Gems can be used as tackles.
-Every vanilla gem will act like a certain vanilla tackle when placed to the fishing rod[^2].
+Every vanilla gem will act like a certain vanilla tackle when placed to the fishing rod.
 The matches are:

 | Gem           | Tackle it Acts Like |
 |:-------------:|:-------------------:|